Cancer Misdiagnosis Claims

 This list is in no way exhaustive, and there are many other ways in which misdiagnosis of cancer can occur.
-If you have suffered from any type of cancer misdiagnosis, our experienced solicitors will be pleased to support you in accessing the personal injury compensation that you are legally entitled to.
+If you have suffered from any type of cancer misdiagnosis, an experienced solicitor will be pleased to support you in accessing the personal injury compensation that you are legally entitled to.

 How much compensation will I receive?

 The amount of compensation that you receive you will greatly depend upon the level of suffering inflicted on you by your condition.
-Our solicitors are highly skilled in achieving the highest levels of settlement, and we negotiate sums with a thorough overview of your losses.
-This means that we will endeavour to recover costs for the following:
+Solicitors are highly skilled in achieving the highest levels of settlement, and will negotiate compensation with a thorough overview of your losses.
+This means that they will endeavour to recover costs for the following:

 - Physical suffering